 Awards of Excellence

-The success of the Master Gardener Program would not be possible without Master Gardener volunteers' great contributions.
-MGs are recognized at the state conference for years of service and achievement in specific categories (see descriptions below).
+The success of the Master Gardener Volunteer Program would not be possible without Master Gardener volunteers' great contributions.
+MGVs are recognized at the state conference for years of service and achievement in specific categories (see descriptions below).

 Beautification and Enhancement: